Primary

 Use a wall or chair for balance and make the largest circles possible.
 Keep your standing leg stable and move only from the working hip joint.

-Want Hip Circles in your program?
+See where Hip Circles fits in your weekly plan

 Stand on one leg with hand on wall for balance.